mbudget0x01/mbudget0x01-pwnagotchi-util/ReadMe.md

 * Make sure you have the appropriate Docker image specified for your hardware, in the Dockerfile.
 * Make sure the mountings are specified in your Docker-Compose file.
+* As of it is a working state, you have to put a Wordlist in the wordlist folder.
+* Optionally you have to do the same for rules.
+* Then adjust the files in script/StaticValues.py

 ### Hashcat